zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Leibniz interprets Locke as "nothing is in the mind at all, except what is first in the senses".
 From Medieval Scholasticism of Duns Scotus.
 Leibniz's point would be, "except intelligence itself".

-It's not just a collection of sensations pulled together to form elementary ideas, then complex ideas, rather, there can't be a mind that's empty, mind is an integrative, creative, collective set of powers.
+It's not just a collection of sensations pulled together to form elementary ideas, then complex ideas.
+Rather, there can't be a mind that's empty: mind is an integrative, creative, collective set of powers.
 The mind, self-awareness, self-reflection pre-exists experiences.

 Thought experiment: make a device like this, but make it huge, what would you see?
 Leibniz would claim you can find machinery, but not a perception or an idea.